At least 5 protesters killed in new round of clashes in Iraq

 The protesters have increasingly directed their anger at Iran, which has close ties to the government, Shiite political factions and paramilitary groups.

-The protesters chanted, "The people want the fall of the regime!" one of the main slogans of the 2011 Arab Spring uprisings.
+The protesters chanted, "The people want the fall of the regime!" — one of the slogans of the 2011 Arab Spring uprisings.

 On Sunday, Abdul-Mahdi called for markets, factories, schools and universities to reopen, saying the threat to oil facilities and the closing of roads had cost the country billions of dollars and contributed to price increases that affect everyone.